 ART: We’ve got the Roadhog Archipeleggio over here.
 [JANINE laughs]

 AUSTIN: [reading] This is our map.
 Before playing, we’ll establish some of the landscape.
-As we play, we’ll update the map to reflect net discoveries, conflicts, and opportunities.
+As we play, we’ll update the map to reflect new discoveries, conflicts, and opportunities.
 Parts of the map will be literal cartography and other parts will be symbolic.
 We’ll try to avoid writing words in, though common symbols are fine.
 Also, I don’t want us to just write in like, “Oh, it’s a farm.”
 But sometimes we might have to write words in, because we are not using real paper.
 We are using Roll20 and our mouses, our mice, to draw.

 KEITH: I think it’s mouses.